College Catalog

 - Associate of Applied Science Degree (A.A.S.)

 This curriculum prepares students to work with engineers and shop superintendents.
 Students develop skills in machine operation and theory, blueprint reading and mechanical drawing in the program's labs and shops.
 Training in job routing and scheduling is included.
-In the third semester, the emphasis is on Computer Numerical Control (CNC) systems and computer part programming capabilities.
-The course work includes discussions of such topics as robotics, graphics, group technology, future trends, and numerical control terms, definitions and standards.
+The course work includes robotics, Computer Numerical Control (CNC) systems, graphics, group technology, future trends, and numerical control terms, definitions and standards.
 Related courses in mathematics, science and physics improve students' advancement potential.
 National Institute of Metalworking Skills (NIMS) accreditation enables our certified faculty to offer NIMS certification exams to our students.
 Students who successfully earn NIMS certification enjoy a competitive edge in the job market.

 Career Opportunities